Learn Python with Talk Python's 270 hours of courses

 32:48 Right.

-32:49 Like the daily scraping, the updating the packages and that kind of stuff.
+32:48 Like the daily scraping, updating the packages and that kind of stuff.

-33:01 And that one gets deployed to a personal, I believe.
+33:01 And that one gets deployed to the Purcell, I believe.

-33:14 So, Py ball for NBA, we have the Hockey Scraper, which is for scraping NHL play-by-play and shift data with six contributors.
+33:16 We have the hockey scraper, which is for scraping NHL play-by-play and shift data with six contributors.

-33:25 - What you'll see on the filter list for every sports as a package also for the NHL for ice hockey.
+33:25 What you'll see on the filter list for every sport, there's a package also for the NHL, for

 33:32 That's a little bit less maintained, I think.

-33:44 It doesn't even necessarily mean that they were intentionally blocked, right?
+33:44 It doesn't even necessarily mean that they were intentionally blocked.

-33:51 Doesn't that look awesome?"
-You're like, "Oh, the CSS selectors no longer pull up the thing."
-So, yeah.
+33:52 You're like, oh, the CSS selector is no longer pull up the thing.

-33:59 If it's a last commit is like a while ago yet.
+33:59 If it's last commit is like a while ago, it might be broken.

 34:05 Maybe, maybe not.